trenchproject/RShiny_RangeShifts/include.md

 This visualization features two plots.
 Both show the taxa chosen in the filter on the left side in the region selected.
 Each data point represents a population of a marine species.

 The latitude plot shows the northern climate velocity of that population’s thermal envelope against the population’s observed northern range shift.
+Thus, if a data point rests at (1, 0.5) then that population’s thermal envelope has a climate velocity due north at the rate of 1˚N/yr and that population’s actual range is moving north at the rate of 0.5˚N/yr.
 The depth plot shows the depth climate velocity of that population’s thermal envelope against the population’s observed depth range shift.
+Positive depth shifts are towards deeper waters.
+Thus, if a data point rests at (2.5, 3) then that population’s thermal envelope has a climate velocity deeper at the rate of 2.5m/yr and that population’s actual range is moving deeper at the rate of 3m/yr.
 The line plotted on each graph is a 1-to-1 line.
 If a data point lands exactly on the 1-to-1 line, that population shifted exactly as much (degree north or depth) as it’s thermal envelope.